MriLevi/mastermind/README.md

     optional arguments:
-      -h, --help            show this help message and exit -colors COLORS        number of colors
-      -positions POSITIONS  number of positions in code --maker               play as code maker
+      -h, --help            show this help message and exit -colors COLORS        number of colors (not implemented) -positions POSITIONS  number of positions in code (not implemented) --maker               play as code maker
       --breaker             play as code breaker
-      --no_duplicates       disallow duplicate colors
-      --auto_feedback       automatically give feedback when user is playing as code maker
+      --no_duplicates       disallow duplicate colors (currently not implemented) --auto_feedback       automatically give feedback when user is playing as code maker
       --rules               show rules and exit